-- In most turbulence models, a relationship for the turbulent eddy viscosity is derived using dimensional arguments (as we have seen so far and will study later). - This can be done by using any combination of dimensional groups, that is, velocity, length, time, etc. In the end, we should have viscosity units. - This relationship can be corrected later or validated based on empirical and physical arguments, e.g., asymptotic analysis, canonical solutions, analytical solutions, consistency with experimental measurements, and so on. - It is also possible the use numerical arguments to correct, calibrate, and validate the relationship.
-To achieve this end, we rely on scale resolving simulations (most of the time DNS simulations). - Regardless of the approach used, we see a recurring behavior.
+- In most turbulence models, a relationship for the turbulent eddy viscosity is derived using dimensional arguments (as we have seen so far and will study later). - This can be done by using any combination of dimensional groups. - Namely, velocity, length, time, etc. - In the end, we should have viscosity units. - This relationship can be corrected later or validated based on empirical and physical arguments, e.g., - asymptotic analysis, - canonical solutions, - analytical solutions, - consistency with experimental measurements, - and so on.

+Final remarks - Relationship for the turbulent eddy viscosity

+- It is also possible the use numerical arguments to correct, calibrate, and validate the relationship. - To achieve this end, we rely on scale resolving simulations (most of the time DNS simulations). - Regardless of the approach used, we see a recurring behavior.
 Specifically, eddy viscosity and length scale are all related on the basis of dimensional arguments. - Historically, dimensional analysis has been one of the most powerful tools available for deducing and correlating properties of turbulent flows. - However, we should always be aware that while dimensional analysis is extremely useful, it unveils nothing about the physics underlying its implied relationships.

-- Water flowing in a channel made visible by the pulsed hydrogen-bubble technique. - In the bottom figure, the velocity fluctuations are illustrated.
-As it can be seen, the velocity fluctuations are large. - In the top figure, we can clearly observe the strong three-dimensional characteristics of the flow.
-The water is flowing from top to bottom. - Resolving these kind of three-dimensional flows using EVM models is difficult. - The Boussinesq hypothesis will assign the same turbulent viscosity value in all directions (that is, to all Reynolds stress components), indifferently of the strong three-dimensional nature of the flow. - Isotropy is the biggest weakness of the EVM models. - However, many EVM models has been developed, corrected, and improved over the years so they address the shortcomings of the Boussinesq hypothesis. - The complete sequence of images is shown in the next four slides.
+- Water flowing in a channel made visible by the pulsed hydrogenbubble technique. - In the bottom figure, the velocity fluctuations are illustrated. - As it can be seen, the velocity fluctuations are large. - In the top figure, we can clearly observe the strong three-dimensional characteristics of the flow.
+Note that the water is flowing from top to bottom. - Resolving this kind of threedimensional flows using EVM models is difficult.

+- The Boussinesq hypothesis will assign the same turbulent viscosity value in all directions (that is, to all Reynolds stress components), indifferently of the strong three-dimensional nature of the flow. - Isotropy is the biggest weakness of the EVM models. - However, many EVM models has been developed, corrected, and improved over the years so they address the shortcomings of the Boussinesq hypothesis. - The complete sequence of images is shown in the next four slides.